ImBackAgain/Cluster/Help.md

 ## Unity

-The files should be put into ‘Assets/FBX Imports’ to get them processed by the
+The files should be put into ‘Assets/FBX Imports’.
+Before anything else, get the file up in the Inspector, check ‘Bake axis conversion’, and hit Apply.
+Then they’re ready to get processed by the

 ### Animation Adapter